-Urgent care clinics are based in the community and provide care on a non-appointment basis.
-Patients usually present with acute injuries or illnesses and are prioritised on arrival.
+Urgent care clinics provide non-appointment care.
+Patients present with acute injuries or illnesses and are prioritised on arrival.
 Clinics are typically open seven days, from 8am until at least 8pm.
-They have the resources to manage urgent medical problems and accidents, including x-ray, fracture clinics, ophthalmology, and complex wound management facilities.
-Around 25% of primary care medical presentations in New Zealand are to urgent care clinics.
+They are equipped and staffed to manage urgent medical problems and accidents, and offer x-ray, fracture clinics, a slit lamp for eye conditions, and complex wound management facilities.

-Urgent care clinics treat some conditions that are also managed in emergency departments, and statistics indicate they significantly lower emergency department attendance.
-New Zealand is the only country in which urgent care is recognised as a branch, and it has the lowest rate of emergency department attendance per capita in the developed world.
+Urgent care clinics treat some conditions that are also managed in emergency departments, and statistics indicate cities with urgent care clinics have significantly lower emergency department attendance.
+New Zealand is the first country in which urgent care was recognised as a branch, and it has the lowest rate of emergency department attendance per capita in the developed world.
 In Auckland, where there are more urgent care clinics per capita than elsewhere in New Zealand, emergency department attendance rates are significantly lower than in the rest of the country.
-Thus, urgent care medicine supports the NZ health strategy of “Better, Sooner, More Convenient Health Care in the Community”.

 ED attendance rate per annum per 1,000 head-of-population (Clearwater, 2014)

 The experience overseas has been similar, for example, in Israel, where the Ministry of Health published a study indicating a significant reduction in hospital ER visits per capita in area where urgent care clinics operate.